How to Lose $1,729,631.00

-Notice to the world.
 Recording real estate documents into a property’s “chain of title” provides “notice to the world” (known as “constructive notice”) of one’s property interest.
 By not appearing in the title chain, interested parties will not receive legal notices concerning the property, such as tax notices or lien filings.
-More importantly, in almost all instances, good-faith purchasers, lenders and other lien holders who are unaware of prior outstanding but unrecorded property interests have superior claims when challenged by property owners who failed to record their property interest.
+More importantly, in almost all instances, good-faith purchasers, lenders and other lien holders who are unaware of prior outstanding and unrecorded property interests have superior claims when challenged by property owners who failed to record their property interest.

-Conclusion: Show Up!
-Remember, in order to protect your property interests against title claims or loss, it’s important that your real estate documents show up in the public records 100% of the time.
+Remember, to protect your property interests against title claims or loss, it’s important that your real estate documents show up in the public records 100% of the time.